 Developing green mobility in cities

-Encouraging the spread of green fuels
+Promoting the spread of green fuels

 The city of Rotterdam, in the Netherlands, has asked ENGIE and EV-Box to install and maintain charging stations for electric vehicles.
 1,800 of these will be operational between 2016 and 2020.
 In Paris, the Group is working alongside RATP on developing buses exclusively powered by bio-methane and bio-NGV.
 The city of Dijon has also called on ENGIE to provide its inhabitants with 33 trams powered by renewable energy.

-Facilitating urban logistics
+Strengthening urban logistics

 At Rungis international market, from where 234 hectares of fresh produce is dispatched to its destination in France and other countries for sale or transformation, ENGIE has opened its first public filling station for Liquefied Natural Gas (LNG) and Compressed Natural Gas (CNG).
 The installation can be accessed 24/7, enabling distribution and transport operators, mostly heavy trucks, to re-think their logistics models.